 Why we will buy this book is for the handwritten notes Prince produced, telling the story of his parents and their influence on him, the bouts of epilepsy and his life at the dawn of a career that we all came to know and shape ours and the lives of countless others also.
 He tells of his first relationships and awakening into a world of lust and female company.

 To make up for the tragic brevity of the supplied text, there are many personal and never before published photos – those of Prince in California during the recording his first album For You make the most interesting.
 The closing section contains Prince’s eleven page handwritten concept for the movie Purple Rain.
 Then untitled, he outlined a story about the contrasting lives of its three central characters: Prince, a middle class avant-garde musician.
 Morris Day, who, from the ghetto strives tirelessly for the high-life, doing so through maintaining an entourage of gofers and his immaculate appearance.
 The third is a girl from uptown; she fancies Prince but is equally beguiled by Day.
 She was to be played by his then girlfriend “Vanity” Denise Matthews (“pretty and she knows it”), who as we know was replaced by actress Apollonia Kotero because the pair separated before filming.
 These are The Beautiful Ones; as are all the folks Prince lovingly recalls from his past.
 The Beautiful Ones is a love letter to his adolescence, and in which Prince lays bare his humanity and very eloquently tells us the story, in his way, of the journey up to the dawn of his career.
-What a lovely thought it is to discover, he was bursting at the desire to put his story to paper.
-It’s up to us to fill in the gaps.
+What a lovely thought it was to discover Prince was bursting with desire to put his story to paper.
+But it’s up to us to complete the rest of the story.